haberdashPI/vscode-master-key/notes.md

         - [ ] test this on the old version of larkin.toml
     - [ ] actually replace javascript behavior with rust functions (replace `dod`)
     - [ ] replace `setFlag` with `updateDefine` (or something like that)
-    - [ ] improve error reporting in expressions
-        - [ ] support spans for expressions
-            - [ ] create a `SpannedValue` that tracks spans
-                - [ ] try to implement with just the Span for expressions tracked
-                - [ ] BUT this probably has to be for all variants, to avoid errors
-            - [ ] parse as `SpannedValue` instead of `toml::Value`
-            - [ ] inject Span into `Expression`
-        - [ ] inject expression spans and rhai positions into error contexts
-            - [ ] test that expressions spans properly resolve
     - [ ] CI
         - [x] setup CI unit tests for rust
         - [x] setup rust coverage